Semi-orthogonal decomposition and smoothing: Main theorem: higher Milnor number case

 \begin{Thm} Let $X$ be a normal projective variety of dimension $2$ such that $H^p(X,\mathcal{O}_X)= 0$ for $p > 0$.
 Assume the following conditions:

-(a) There is a quotient singularity $P \in X$ of type $\frac 1{r^2s}(1, ars-1)$ for positive integers $a,r,s$ such that $0 < a < r$ and $(r,a) = 0$.
+(a) There is a quotient singularity $P \in X$ of type $\frac 1{r^2s}(1, ars-1)$ for positive integers $a,r,s$ such that $0 < a < r$ and $(r,a) = 1$.

-(b) There exists a divisorial sheaf $A = \mathcal{O}_X(-D)$ on $X$ for a Weil divisor $D$ such that $D$ is equivalent to a toroidal coordinate axis in an analytic neighborhood of $P$, and that $A$ is locally invertible or dual invertible at other singularities of $X$.
+(b) There exists a divisorial sheaf $A = \mathcal{O}_X(-D)$ on $X$ for a Weil divisor $D$ such that $D$ is equivalent to the first coordinate axis with respect to the toroidal coordinate ($\mu(C_0)$ in the above discussion) in an analytic neighborhood of $P$, and that $A$ is locally invertible or dual invertible at other singularities of $X$.

 (c) There is a projective flat deformation $f: \mathcal X \to \Delta$ over a disk $\Delta$ with a coordinate $t$ such that $X = f^{-1}(0)$, $f^{-1}(t)$ is smooth for $t \ne 0$, and that $\mathcal X$ is $\mathbf Q$-Gorenstein at $P$.